Asymptotic escape rates and limiting distributions for multimodal maps: Results

 \subsection{Escape rate function}

-The asymptotics in the previous section can be seen as a type of derivative of the escape rate at $\ve = 0$.
+The asymptotics in the previous subsection can be seen as a type of derivative of the escape rate at $\ve = 0$.
 Our next result addresses the regularity of the escape rate $- \log \lambda_\ve$ from Theorem~\ref{thm:accim} for $\ve > 0$.

 \begin{theorem} Let $f \in \F$ and $\phi$ be an admissible potential.
 Suppose $z \in I$ and let $\ve^* > 0$ be from Theorem~\ref{thm:accim}.
 Then $\ve \mapsto - \log \lambda_\ve$ is continuous on $[0, \ve^*]$ and forms a devil's staircase: i.e., $\frac{d\log\lambda_\ve}{d\ve}$ exists and equals 0 on an open and full measure subset of $[0, \ve^*]$. \end{theorem}